• Skip to primary navigation

 Mid-Range – For mid-range accommodation, we highly recommend the Jasper Inn and Suites.
 Located in the heart of the town of Jasper, it’s an ideal base for exploring the town and the rest of Jasper National Park.
 With an indoor pool, dog-friendly rooms, and extremely welcoming staff, the Jasper Inn and Suites is perfect for families, couples, and anyone else hoping to explore Jasper for a few days.

-Budget – For the budget traveler, try Tonquin Inn found in the town of Jasper.
+Budget – For the budget traveller, try Tonquin Inn found in the town of Jasper.
 With comfortable rooms and friendly staff, the hotel is a great choice for some R&R after a long day of exploring the Rocky Mountains, especially if your day includes a hike on one of the many nearby hiking trails.

-3 days in Jasper and stay at the Jasper Inn and Suites
+Outside the Jasper Inn and Suites

 The quaint Jasper Inn & Suites – photo by Booking.com